fledge-iot/fledge/docs/91_version_history.rst

 Release Date: 2019-02-21

-- **FogLAMP Core**
+- **Fledge Core**

     - Performance improvements and Bug Fixes
-    - Introduction of Safe Mode in case FogLAMP is accidentally configured to generate so much data that it is overwhelmed and can no longer be managed.
+    - Introduction of Safe Mode in case Fledge is accidentally configured to generate so much data that it is overwhelmed and can no longer be managed.

 - **GUI**